Harsh-467/Secure-iiot/README.md

 For node red dashboard and flows you can import the json flow and then edit the nodes to suit your respective needs.

-For any configuration related setup you can email me at harshguptag467@gmail.com
+For any configuration related setup you can email me at harshguptag467@gmail.com You can see the demo's for the controls in the following shared folder - https://drive.google.com/drive/folders/1nJ4BMmjMXkSy4gyq90ffWE9QKU0tZhFn?usp=sharing